-The ERA – Encouraging Relationships with Art project was supported by the Arts council for Northern ireland, Arts & Older People Programme.
-Though this project we made a specific and deliberate commitment to develop programmes with older people that create meaningful, inclusive experiences with art.
+The ERA – Encouraging Relationships with Art project – was supported by the Arts Council of Northern Ireland’s Arts & Older People Programme.
+Through this project, we made a specific and deliberate commitment to develop programmes with older people that created meaningful, inclusive experiences with art.
 The ERA project took place in Void Gallery and in several offsite locations from March – June 2016.

-The project delivered over 25 visual art workshops joining five local artists with active age groups and Day Care Centres across the Derry City and Strabane council areas.
-Owen Mor Care Centre, Seven Oaks Care Centre, The Gasyard Mens Shed, Age Concern Causeway, and Ballylaw womens group visited the gallery and took part in a guided tour of the Wenzel exhibition.
-They then spent time with their artist deciding what sort of work they would like to make in response and agreed on a schedule of sessions to happen in their centres.
-Each artist then delivered workshops where they created mixed media artworks inspired by the Wenzel exhibition.
+The project delivered over 25 visual art workshops, joining five local artists with active age groups and Day Care Centres across the Derry City and Strabane District Council areas, including Owen Mor Care Centre, Seven Oaks Care Centre, The Gasyard Mens Shed, Age Concern Causeway, and Ballylaw women’s group who visited the gallery and took part in a guided tour of Anne Wenzel’s exhibition.
+They then spent time with artist facilitators as they decided what kind of work they would like to make in response and they agreed upon a schedule of sessions which would happen within their centres.
+Each artist then delivered workshops where they created mixed media artworks inspired by the Anne Wenzel exhibition.

-A group exhibition of the work created was shown on Monday 20 June, 12.30- 3pm.
+A group exhibition of the work created was shown on Monday 20 June, from 12.30- 3pm.

 Void Gallery is supported by the Arts Council of Northern Ireland and Derry City and Strabane District Council.